Alluxio/alluxio/docs/en/Running-Alluxio-on-EC2-Yarn.md

 # Test Alluxio

-When you know the IP of Alluxio master container, you can modify the `conf/alluxio-env.sh` to set up environment variable `TACHYON_MASTER_ADDRESS` on each EC2 machine:
+When you know the IP of Alluxio master container, you can modify the `conf/alluxio-env.sh` to set up environment variable `ALLUXIO_MASTER_ADDRESS` on each EC2 machine:

 {% include Running-Alluxio-on-EC2-Yarn/environment-variable.md %}